-Joe Carter is an editor for The Gospel Coalition and the co-author of How to Argue Like Jesus: Learning Persuasion from History’s Greatest Communicator.
+Joe Carter is an editor for The Gospel Coalition, the editor of the NIV Lifehacks Bible, and the co-author of How to Argue Like Jesus: Learning Persuasion from History’s Greatest Communicator.
+He serves as an elder at Grace Hill Church in Herndon, Virginia.
 You can follow him on Twitter.

-Gloria Furman lives in Dubai with her husband Dave, a pastor at Redeemer Church of Dubai.
-They have four young kids.
-Gloria is the author of Glimpses of Grace: Treasuring the Gospel in Your Home (Crossway, 2013) and Treasuring Christ When Your Hands Are Full: Gospel Meditations for Busy Moms (Crossway, 2014), and The Pastor’s Wife: Strengthened by Grace for a Life of Love (Crossway, 2015).
+Gloria Furman (MACE, Dallas Theological Seminary) is a wife, mother of four, cross-cultural worker, editor, and writer.
+In 2010 her family moved to the Middle East to plant Redeemer Church of Dubai where her husband, Dave, serves as the pastor.
+She is the author of Glimpses of Grace: Treasuring the Gospel in Your Home (Crossway, 2013), Treasuring Christ When Your Hands Are Full: Gospel Meditations for Busy Moms (Crossway, 2014), The Pastor’s Wife: Strengthened by Grace for a Life of Love (Crossway, 2015), and Missional Motherhood: The Everday Ministry of Motherhood in the Grand Plan of God (Crossway, 2016).
 You can read her blog at GloriaFurman.com and follow her on Twitter.

 Nancy Guthrie teaches the Bible at her home church, Cornerstone Presbyterian Church in Franklin, Tennessee, as well as at conferences around the country and internationally, and through books and DVDs in the Seeing Jesus in the Old Testament series.
 She offers companionship and biblical insight to the grieving through Respite Retreats that she and her husband, David, host for couples who have faced the death of child, through the GriefShare video series, and through books such as Holding on to Hope and Hearing Jesus Speak into Your Sorrow.

-Thomas S. Kidd is professor of history at Baylor University and the author of many books, including Patrick Henry: First Among Patriots (Basic, 2011) and George Whitefield: America’s Spiritual Founding Father (Yale, 2014).
-Most recently he wrote Baptists in America: A History with Barry Hankins (Oxford).
+Thomas S. Kidd is distinguished professor of history at Baylor University and the author of several books, including Patrick Henry: First Among Patriots (Basic, 2011) and George Whitefield: America’s Spiritual Founding Father (Yale, 2014).
+Most recently he wrote Baptists in America: A History with Barry Hankins (Oxford, 2015).
 You can follow him on Twitter.

-Ivan Mesa serves as an editor for The Gospel Coalition where he oversees book reviews.
-He and his wife, Sarah, live in Louisville, Kentucky, and are members of Clifton Baptist Church.
+Ivan Mesa is an editor for The Gospel Coalition.
+He and his wife, Sarah, live in Louisville, Kentucky.
 You can follow him on Twitter.

-Russell Moore is president of the Ethics & Religious Liberty Commission of the Southern Baptist Convention, a TGC Council member, and author of the forthcoming book Onward: Engaging the Culture without Losing the Gospel (B&H, 2015).
-He blogs at Moore to the Point and you can follow him on Twitter.
+Russell Moore is president of the Ethics & Religious Liberty Commission of the Southern Baptist Convention, a TGC Council member, and author of the book Onward: Engaging the Culture without Losing the Gospel (B&H, 2015).
+He blogs at Moore to the Point, and you can follow him on Twitter.

 Trillia Newbell is a wife, mom, and writer who loves Jesus.
-She is the author of Fear and Faith: Finding the Peace Your Heart Craves and United: Captured by God’s Vision for Diversity.
+She is the author of Fear and Faith: Finding the Peace Your Heart Craves, United: Captured by God’s Vision for Diversity, Enjoy: Finding the Freedom to Delight Daily in God’s Good Gifts, and God’s Very Good Idea: A True Story of God's Delightfully Different Family.
 You can follow her on Twitter.

 Scotty Smith is the founding pastor of Christ Community Church in Franklin, Tennessee.
 You can follow him on Twitter.

 Jen Wilkin is a wife, mom to four great kids, and an advocate for women to love God with their minds through the faithful study of his Word.
 She writes, speaks, and teaches women the Bible.
 She lives in Flower Mound, Texas, and her family calls The Village Church home.
-Jen is the author of Women of the Word: How to Study the Bible with Both Our Hearts and Our Minds (Crossway, 2014).
-You can find her at jenwilkin.blogspot.com and follow her on Twitter.
+Jen is the author of None Like Him: 10 Ways God Is Different from Us (and Why That's a Good Thing) (Crossway, 2016) and Women of the Word: How to Study the Bible with Both Our Hearts and Our Minds (Crossway, 2014).
+You can find her at jenwilkin.net and follow her on Twitter.